MastanSayyad/Learning-Management-System/README.md

 ## #Getting Started

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.
-**Please Make sure you Star the repository ⭐** and Read [CONTRIBUTING.md](https://github.com/MastanSayyad/Visual-Sort/blob/main/CONTRIBUTING.md)

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### #Cloning the Repository